Unit 2 - Practice Quiz

 A. Typing speed.

-B. Perceptual speed and accuracy in comparing names and numbers.
+C. Perceptual speed and accuracy in comparing names and numbers.

-C. Verbal reasoning skills.
+D. Verbal reasoning skills.

 25 An Attitude Scale is primarily designed to measure:

-A. A person's innate cognitive capacity.
+A. A person's specific mechanical skills.

 B. A person's predisposition to evaluate an object, person, or idea favorably or unfavorably.

-C. A person's specific mechanical skills.
+C. A person's innate cognitive capacity.

 D. A person's dominant personality traits.